RMLio/RMLStreamer/README.md

 ## RMLStreamer
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3887065.svg)](https://doi.org/10.5281/zenodo.3887065)

-The RMLStreamer generates [RDF](https://www.w3.org/2001/sw/wiki/RDF) from files or data streams using [RML](http://rml.io/).
+RMLStreamer generates [RDF](https://www.w3.org/2001/sw/wiki/RDF) from files or data streams using [RML](http://rml.io/).
 The difference with other RML implementations is that it can handle *big* input files and *continuous data streams*, like sensor data.